making-data-science-count/homepage/content/home/people.md

 show_interests = true
 +++

-If you are a student (or prospective student) interested in joining the Making Data Science Count research group, then please send a message to Joshua Rosenberg at jmrosenberg [at] UTK [dot] edu for more information.
+If you are a student (or a prospective student) interested in joining the Making Data Science Count research group, then please send a message to (Joshua Rosenberg)[mailto:jmrosenberg@utk.edu].